 The company’s ability to circumvent state and federal drug treatment regulations for so long without consequences did not surprise health care fraud experts.

 The lingering opiate and opioid epidemic and emerging methamphetamine resurgence has created increased public demand for drug testing and treatment options.
-But the state agencies charged with licensing those programs often are working with limited resources and authority over licensed program providersaccording to experts.
+But the state agencies charged with licensing those programs often are working with limited resources and authority over licensed program providers, according to experts.

 The situation has created a perfect storm for unscrupulous operators looking to cash in, they said.